JoeyStanley/real/teaching.md

 ### [Academic Poster Workshop](/downloads/190911-poster_workshop.pdf)

 I gave a brief---and very opinionated---workshop on how to make an academic poster.
-I discuss overall design and layout, nitpicky things like font sizes and color, and content.
+I discuss overall design and layout, nit-picky things like font sizes and color, and content.

 ### [Excel Workshop](/blog/excel-workshop)